raeginez/railsproject/README.md

     We used Heroku for our online deployment

-6) Postgresql
+6) PostgreSQL

-    We used Postgresql for our database
+    We used PostgreSQL for our database

 ### (6) Identify the database to be used in your App and provide a justification for your choice.
-We have used Postgresql for our app's database.
+We have used PostgreSQL for our app's database.

-We decided to use Postgresql as it is free and open source.
+We decided to use PostgreSQL as it is free and open source.
 It also has many features and is highly extensible.

 Another option we could have used was MySQL.

 ### (7) Identify and describe the production database setup (i.e. postgres instance).

-As we deloyed our app on Heroku's platform, we chose to use Postgresql for our production database.
+As we deployed our app on Heroku's platform, we chose to use PostgreSQL for our production database.

-When setting up our database we had to add our credetials into our database.yml file.
+When setting up our database we had to add our credentials into our database.yml file.

 ### (8) Describe the architecture of your App.